10 Things That Must Happen When a Supreme Court Justice Dies

 The justice’s chambers typically comprise three or four rooms, including a working office, a room for files, a room for the law clerks to work, and an outer reception area.
 After a justice’s death, the family and staff—usually one or two secretaries, plus a messenger—begin to clear out the office, removing documents and mementos.
 No law regulates what happens to a justice’s official papers, so they may be donated to a library or law school, or the family can keep them in a private collection.
-While we wait to see what will be released from her treasure trove of files, check out these 17 rarely seen photos of Ruth Bader Ginsburg.

 Often, a grace period is granted so that staff can remain on the payroll of the court while this work is completed.
 Once a respectful period of time has passed, the court may offer the office to other justices on the basis of seniority.
 If no one accepts, then the office is held for the justice’s replacement.